bdweix/MiniC-to-Wasm-Compiler/MiniCEval.md

 This is what ultimately creates our executuble `mc` file that we run for the program.
 We can see in our sources input we define all of the files, and the program presumably starts in the `compile.ml` file.

-**Question for Muller: does this just run through each source and run everything, but compile.mc is the only file with an actual function call so it starts the process then?**
+**Question: does this just run through each source and run everything, but compile.mc is the only file with an actual function call so it starts the process then?**

 ## Compile.ml